awsdocs/amazon-ecs-developer-guide/doc_source/specifying-sensitive-data-secrets.md

 To use this feature, you must have the Amazon ECS task execution role and reference it in your task definition\.
 This allows the container agent to pull the necessary Secrets Manager resources\.
 For more information, see [Amazon ECS task execution IAM role](task_execution_IAM_role.md)\.

 **Important**
-For tasks that use the EC2 launch type, you must use the ECS agent configuration variable `ECS_ENABLE_AWSLOGS_EXECUTIONROLE_OVERRIDE=true` to use this feature\.
+For Amazon ECS tasks on EC2, you must use the ECS agent configuration variable `ECS_ENABLE_AWSLOGS_EXECUTIONROLE_OVERRIDE=true` to use this feature\.
 You can add it to the `./etc/ecs/ecs.config` file during container instance creation or you can add it to an existing instance and then restart the ECS agent\.
 For more information, see [Amazon ECS Container Agent Configuration](ecs-agent-config.md)\.

 To provide access to the Secrets Manager secrets that you create, manually add the following permissions as an inline policy to the task execution role\.
 For more information, see [Adding and Removing IAM Policies](https://docs.aws.amazon.com/IAM/latest/UserGuide/access_policies_manage-attach-detach.html)\.
 + `secretsmanager:GetSecretValue`–Required if you are referencing a Secrets Manager secret\.